Anish-Kumar12/QuickCart/README.md

 - **MongoDB Database**: For scalable and flexible data management. 🗄️
 - **Image Management with Cloudinary**: Efficiently manage and optimize images using Cloudinary for seamless uploads and deletions. 📸
 - **Docker Integration**: Simplified setup and deployment using Docker containers. 🐳
+- **Redis Caching**: Enhanced performance with Redis for optimized data caching. ⚡

 ## Tech Stack 🛠️